rajneesh0208/mcq_test_firebase/README.md

 ## Getting Started

+This app is developed with the help of given plugins
+1. Provider
+2. firebaseAuth
+3.FirebaseCore
+4.cloudFirestore
+5.GoogleSignIn

+In this User will access the app through google login.
+Take an Assessment that has 5 MCQ questions which is populated from firebase.
+After completion of an assessment user get score on HomeScreen.

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: